Microwave-activated gates between a fluxonium and a transmon qubit: Error model

 \section{Error model}

 In the main part of the manuscript we have shown results of simulations under coherent and noisy evolutions.
 In this Appendix we detail our noise model.
 As noise source we considered only relaxation due to dielectric losses.
 We do not include the effect of $1/f$ flux noise in the fluxonium since it is always assumed to be biased at $\phi_{\mathrm{ext}, f}=\pi$, which is a flux sweet spot.
 Clearly in a multi-qubit architecture with tunable transmons that could be biased away from the flux-insensitive point this source of error would play a role, similarly to the CPHASE gate in transmon-transmon architectures \cite{rol2019}.
-We do not include pure dephasing mechanisms, since in current experimental setups dielecric loss is the limiting mechanism for coherence for both the transmon and fluxonium qubit \cite{nguyen2019, Place2021}, and, in addition, the model of dephasing highly depends on the experimental setup one considers.
-Thus, while this noise source should be included when modelling an experiment, we left it out from our analysis.
+We do not include pure dephasing mechanisms, since the model of dephasing highly depends on the experimental setup one considers.
+Thus, while this noise source should be included when modeling an experiment, we left it out from our analysis.

 Errors are assumed to be Markovian and modelled via a Lindblad master equation of the following form \cite{BreuerPetruccione}

 where $\rho$ is the density matrix for the system, $H(t)$ is a general time-dependent Hamiltonian and $\mathcal{D}$ is the Lindblad dissipator